maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 \end{alignat*}
 </div>

-The above works because matrix multiplication can be written in terms of [outer products](#mmult_add) and can be computed additively.

-Now we have a way to update the posterior parameters in light of new data we turn to determining how choose which data-point to measure next.
+Now we have a way to update the posterior parameters in light of new data we turn to determining how to choose which data-point to measure next.

 ##### An active learning strategy